Carrot For Babies: 10+ Nutritious And Easy-To-Make Recipes

 Select:

 Choose carrots that have minimal blemishes and consistent color.
-If you observe any stem-like growth on the top, then the carrot was harvested a long time ago, hence look for fresh ones.
+If you observe any stem-like growth on the top, it suggests the carrot was harvested a long time ago, hence look for fresh ones.
 Do not buy those that have excessive hair-like roots, scaly surface growth, or puncture marks as they are likely to have been caused by pests.
+If possible, purchase organic carrots grown without pesticides because they contain less nitrates and have more beta-carotene, vitamin B1, iron, magnesium, and phosphorus than non-organic carrots (11).

 Storage: After buying the carrots, peel a thin layer and slice away the hard, upper disc.
 Soak the carrots in water for five minutes to remove any soil particles.
 Soak for three more minutes if the first soak yields muddy water.
 Then wash the vegetables under running water by cleaning each carrot individually.
 Dry them with a kitchen towel and put in an airtight ziplock pouch for refrigeration.
 You can also chop the carrot into small cubes, place them in a bowl, and close the bowl with cling film before storing it in the refrigerator.